-In a large bowl, cream together the butter and powdered sugar until smooth and creamy.
+In the bowl of an electric mixer, cream the butter and powdered sugar until smooth and creamy.

 Add the egg, almond and vanilla extract, and black food gel.
-The dough should be a very pale gray.
+The dough should be very pale gray.
 Mix until well combined.
-Don’t worry if you have a streak of color or two, it will add to the creepiness.
+Don’t worry if you have a streak of color or two; it will add to the creepiness.

 Carefully, on low speed, mix the dry ingredients into the butter and sugar mixture.

-Remove the dough and wrap completely in plastic wrap.
+Remove the dough and wrap it in plastic wrap.
 Chill for 30 minutes.

-In a small ramekin, combine the jam and bit of red or burgundy food gel.
-Microwave on half power for 45 seconds to 1 minute or until the jam is fully melted.
+Combine the jam and a bit of red or burgundy food gel in a small ramekin.
+Microwave on half power for 45 seconds to 1 minute or until the jam fully melts.

 Dip the severed end into the melted jam and place it on the prepared baking sheet.
-Dip the bottom of an almond slice into the jam and place it on the fingertip end of the cookie.
-Use a knife to make three slashes to resemble ‘knuckle marks’ in the finger.
+Dip the bottom of an almond slice into the jam and place it on the fingertip.

 - Prep Time: 45 minutes